 The Handouts web page contains a starter project as well as a collection of images for you to use.
 See the "Getting Started" Section at the end of the handout for instructions on how to set these up.
 The NotNotPhotoShop window controller creates an initial, simplified GUI that you will use for the first few steps below.
 The end of the handout contains the code for this class.
-It sets up a JButton instance variable, openFileButton, for opening files, and it loads an initial image into the display instance variable.
+It sets up two JButton instance variables, openFileButton and snapshotButton, for opening files and using the camera, and it loads an initial image into the display instance variable.

 Part 1: Loading and Displaying Images.
 Your first step is to extend the window controller to load and display any image file when the user presses the "Open" button.
-Swing provides a class named JFileChooser that makes it fairly easy to do this.
+Swing provides a class named

+JFileChooser that makes it fairly easy to do this.
 In actionPerformed, you should perform the following steps when the source is the "Open" button: